Eliyahu Zini: Biography

 Eliyahu Zini was born on 11 August 1946 to a family of Torah scholars, the eldest of Rachel and Rabbi Meir Zini, the rabbi of Taharat, Algeria.
 It is claimed that the origins of the Zini family are traced back to Rabbi Joseph Yoshto, a student of Isaac Alfasi from Jaén, Spain in northeastern Andalusia.
 His mother Rachel, a survivor of the Auschwitz death camp, met his father while he was an officer in the Free French Forces when the camp was liberated.

 With the end of French sovereignty in Algeria in 1962, Eliyahu Zini moved with his family to Paris, where he finished his secondary school studies and began studying mathematics in the University of Paris.
-He began rabbinical studies under Rabbi Shlomo Dahan.(Rabbi Dahan zt"l was appointed Rosh Yeshiva by Rabbi Aharon Kotler zt"l when he was 20 years old.)
+He began rabbinical studies under Rabbi Shlomo Dahan.
 He also studied karate and earned his second-degree black belt.

 In 1970 he made aliyah to the land of Israel, living first in Bnei Brak and then moving to Haifa.
 There he became close with Rabbi Professor Benjamin Ze'ev Benedict, rabbi of the Ahuza neighborhood, from whom he would later receive semikhah.
 At the Technion, he completed his doctorate in mathematics which he had begun in Paris, and he did his post-doctorate at the Weizmann Institute of Science.
 Afterward, he returned to the Technion as a senior associate lecturer in the Faculty of Mathematics and as a senior associate lecturer of Talmud and Jewish philosophy in the Department of Humanities and Arts.

 He served in Israel's Medical Corps and fought in the 1982 Lebanon War.

 When the previous rabbi of the Technion decided leave his position, he advised the senate of the Technion to appoint Zini in his place.
 In 1980, Zini began serving as the rabbi of the Technion in addition to his position as a lecturer.

 In 2001, he founded Yeshivat Or Vishua, a hesder yeshiva located near the Technion.

 Zini currently lives with his wife and eight children in the Neve Sha'anan neighborhood of Haifa.